 Distributes groceries and other household provisions for preparation or use in the client's residence.
 The food is distributed the same day it is picked up or delivered, at a set location and at a published time so that clients can gather to receive food.
 The distribution may take place indoors or outdoors.
-A neighborhood distribution may also deliver groceries to homebound individuals.
+A neighborhood distribution may also deliver product to clients' homes.